 Robotic Training Courses

 ABB Robotics training, FANUC Robot training, KUKA Robot training

-Each of these courses can be run at your premises to fit around your production schedules or if you prefer.
-After our robotic training, with our manuals for reference, you should feel confident to tackle most problems but if you need further advice, we make sure that our support team are available to give guidance and advice while you are still learning.
+Each of these courses can be conducted on your premises to fit your production schedule or preferences.
+After our robotic training, with our manual as a reference, you will feel confident enough to tackle most problems.
+However, if you need further advice, our support team is available to give guidance while you are still learning.
 As such, we recommend a maximum of three students per course to ensure a high level of practical experience.

 Maximise your investment with our robotic training

 By investing in robotic training, you have the opportunity to maximize the returns on your investment.
 Therefore, here are some strategies to ensure you get the most out of your robotic training program.

 Identify the tasks that can be automated and determine the skill gaps that need to be addressed.
 Moreover, this will help tailor the training program to your unique requirements.

 Select a training program that covers all aspects of robotic operations, including programming, maintenance, troubleshooting, and safety protocols.

 Adapt the training program to align with your organization’s specific robotic systems and processes.